 Here are my recommendations (not in order of importance; there is no clear winner).

 Option A – WordPress.com Business Plan

-If you have plenty of money to spend and don’t mind a few limitations, go with the WordPress business plan.
+If you’re a business owner wanting one website that’s turn-key, dead-simple to set up and use and uses the WordPress software, go with the WordPress Business Plan.
 The majority of the WordPress.com limitations are lifted, including the ban on installing your own plugins or custom themes.
 It’s fully managed and everything is completely taken care of for you.

 Option B – Traditional Web Hosting

 If you want complete control over your website and freedom to alter it in any way possible, go with a traditional web host (you should try Inmotion; it’s the web host I use for this site and if you use this link you will get 56% off and help me earn a bit of cash).

 This option will cost you about $3.50 per month.
 Of course there are a ton of other web hosts out there and you can choose one of them if you wish.
 Costs vary a bit.